HOW DOES MERCURY GET INTO FOOD?

 WHERE CAN I GET WILD SEAFOOD TRACEABLE TO THE SOURCE?

-Sitka Salmon Shares offers subscription and one-time boxes of wild seafood direct from our fishermen and trusted partners.
-As a proud member of the Local Catch Network, Sitka Salmon Shares is dedicated to building a better seafood system that protects wild habitats, pays fair wages to fishermen and workers, and provides supply chain transparency to consumers.
+Sitka Salmon Shares offers subscriptions and one-time boxes of wild seafood from small-boat fishermen in Alaska.
+As a proud member of the Local Catch Network, Sitka Salmon Shares is dedicated to building a better seafood system that protects wild habitats.